 (i) Compliance with Applicable Laws.
 Customer will comply with all applicable anti-spam and data privacy laws as necessary for it to meet is obligations under the Agreement.
 Upon request by Supplier, Customer will provide reasonable assistance to Supplier in order for Supplier to meet Supplier’s obligations under any such laws that are applicable to Supplier; provided that such assistance may be subject to an additional expense for Supplier unless the need for such assistance arises from a breach of the Agreement by Customer.

 (ii) Data Privacy and Security.
-Customer shall be responsible for securing all rights and permissions to disclose to Supplier, or allow Supplier to collect, use, retain, and disclose, any Customer Data that Customer provides to Supplier or authorizes Supplier to collect in conjunction with the Agreement.
+Customer shall be responsible for securing all rights, consents, and permissions to collect, use, and disclose to Supplier, or allow Supplier to collect, use, retain, and disclose, any Customer Data that Customer provides to Supplier or authorizes Supplier to collect in conjunction with the Agreement.
 As may be required by applicable law, Customer is responsible for disclosing to its Personnel, End Users, other Authorized Users, and Partners, that Supplier may receive and process Customer Data pertaining to its Personnel, End Users, other Authorized Users, and Partners, for the purposes permitted by the Agreement.
 Furthermore, Customer shall be responsible for (A) the integrity of the Customer Data, (B) the selection and implementation of controls to restrict access and use of the Applications to only Authorized Users, and (C) implementing all commercially reasonable measures to secure and protect the Customer Data from unauthorized access and loss, to the extent that it is possible for Customer to do so based on a given Product’s available features, functionality, configuration settings, or implementations methods.
-The responsibilities of Customer set forth in this Section 7(a) are not shared with Supplier unless, and only to the extent that, any such responsibilities are expressly borne by Supplier pursuant to the Agreement.
+The responsibilities of Customer set forth in this Section 7(a) are not shared with Supplier unless, and only to the extent that, any such responsibilities are expressly borne by Supplier pursuant to the Agreement